istio-ecosystem/istio-operator/README.md

 profile: sds
 ```

-Pass it to iop:
+Use the Istio operator `iop` binary to apply the new configuration profile:

 ```bash
 iop manifest -f sds-install.yaml
 ```

-This will cause the helm charts to be rendered with data/profiles/sds.yaml.
+After running the command, the Helm charts are rendered using `data/profiles/sds.yaml`.

 #### Install from file path

-The compiled in charts and profiles are used by default, but a file path (and possibly URL going forward) can be specified, e.g.
+The compiled in charts and profiles are used by default, but a file path can be specified, e.g.

 ```yaml
 profile: file:///usr/home/bob/go/src/github.com/ostromart/istio-installer/data/profiles/default.yaml